ericodle/conway-gol/README.md

 ## Overview

-Conway's Game of Life is a cellular automaton on a two-dimensional grid.
-It isn't a typical game with players but a simulation where each cell can either be alive or dead.
+Conway's Game of Life simulates cellular automata on a two-dimensional grid.
+It isn't a typical game with players, but a simulation where each cell can either be alive or dead.
 Cells interact with their eight neighboring cells (in all directions, including diagonally) according to the following rules:

 - A live cell with fewer than 2 live neighbors dies due to underpopulation.
 - A live cell with 2 or 3 live neighbors continues to live.